Is Eastern Air Lines Discontinued? What Happened?

 Why did Eastern Air Lines fail?

-The collapse came from a mix of deregulation-era competition, financial strain, Texas Air ownership, labor conflict, a 1989 bankruptcy, and the airline’s inability to recover afterward.
+The collapse came from a mix of deregulation-era competition, financial strain, Texas Air ownership, labor conflict, a 1989 bankruptcy, and the airline’s inability to recover from it all.

 Was Eastern Air Lines one of the big U.S. airlines?